 How do Photos Help in an Accident?

 Recovering damages after a car accident is not easy, especially if the other party’s fault is not immediately clear.
-Photos were taken at the scene of an auto accident play a critical role in determining liability and helping you seek the compensation you deserve.
+Photos taken at the scene of an auto accident play a critical role in determining liability and helping you seek the compensation you deserve.

 What to Do After a Car Accident